- Future Students

 Eastern Washington University offers the only BA in Technical Communication in the State of Washington.

 Technical Communication is a professional program designed to prepare you for a successful career as a technical writer for business, industry, or government, both regionally and nationally.
-You can choose from two options, focusing on essential technical communication skills while building expertise in graphic design and public relations OR information systems and web applications.
+You focus on essential technical communication skills while building expertise in graphic design and public relations.

 What is technical communication?